How to MIG Weld Stainless to Mild Steel: Step by Step

 An angle grinder with a dedicated flap disc for each metal is great for beveling.

 If you want to use the spray mode and weld thick metals, make a double V joint since it requires less weld metal.
-But a double V needs welding on both sides.
+But a double V requires welding on both sides.

-At this point, it would help to clean the joint again in case iron impurities remain on the joint.
+At this point, it would help to clean the joint again to remove leftover iron impurities.

 7. Use chill bars and clamp the metals

-With MIG welding, you can weld thin stainless to mild steel down to 18 ga (1.2mm) or even less.
+With MIG welding, you can weld thin stainless to mild steel parts down to 18 ga (1.2 mm) or even less.

 But as mentioned, the stainless part is easy to warp, blow through and lose corrosion resistance if you overheat it.

-A backup chill bar under the joint is recommended when welding thin stainless and is necessary if it’s thinner than 14 ga (2mm).
-A copper or aluminum chill bar will absorb heat at fast rates and cool down the stainless component.
-In addition, the chill bar won’t fuse with the workpieces.
+A backup chill bar under the joint is recommended when welding thin stainless and is necessary if it’s thinner than 14 ga (2 mm).
+A copper or aluminum bar will absorb heat at fast rates and cool down the component.

 Copper is more efficient than aluminum.
 But if the metals are thin or you have an open root, copper can react with the hot stainless part.
 This can lead to corrosion problems.